xiangzhang1215/xiangzhang1215.github.io/README.md

 FIG. 3. circuit design

 ![PCB of Lock-in amplifer](http://m.qpic.cn/psb?/V12VczHP0k2BU4/Vmw.6kdj.p1tcCOmPSHnY6Ki1e.otwGnP40fXccrw2I!/b/dFMBAAAAAAAA&bo=OQKrAQAAAAARF7E!&rf=viewer_4)
 FIG. 4.
-PCB of Lock-in amplifer
+PCB of Lock-in amplifier

 ![PCB of Lock-in amplifer](http://m.qpic.cn/psb?/V12VczHP0k2BU4/F1hScvA69*UJj5ngUfQeXTmEpL2Y0rOebv4nBh5xiMo!/b/dFIBAAAAAAAA&bo=NQKrAQAAAAARF70!&rf=viewer_4)
 FIG. 5.
 PCB of PID

-##### Flexible Resistive Foil Heater With Magnetic Field Suppression
+#### Flexible Resistive Foil Heater With Magnetic Field Suppression

-While our magnetometer is working, the cubic cell filled with Rb and K need to be heated to 150°C. Of course, there are many ways to heat up it, but what we need is a heater which is small, flexible, at the same time, with magnetic field suppression because the space of the magnetometer is limited and the magnetic field the heater generated will interfer with the detection of the magnetic field.
+While our magnetometer is working, the cubic cell filled with Rb and K need to be heated to 150°C. Of course, there are many ways to heat up it, but what we need is a heater which is small, flexible, at the same time, with magnetic field suppression because the space of the magnetometer is limited and the magnetic field the heater generated will interfere with the detection of the magnetic field.

 In order to solve this problem, I developed a flexible resistive foil heater.
-It is flexible because it is manufured by FPC technology and it suppresses the magnetic field by making current go back and forth and using alternating current to power it.
+It is flexible because it is manufactured by FPC technology and it suppresses the magnetic field by making current go back and forth and using alternating current to power it.
 Here is a photo of heater.

 ![heater](http://m.qpic.cn/psb?/V12VczHP0k2BU4/NmoLPb97dNuOhHRVxeFN6mXXUcSuxo83BWN*mWVcdVA!/b/dAgBAAAAAAAA&bo=aQLHAgAAAAADR8w!&rf=viewer_4)
 FIG. 6. flexible resistive foil heater

-#### Project II: GNOME Data Analysis
+### Project II: GNOME Data Analysis

-##### Background
+#### Background
 [Global Network of Optical Magnetometers for Exotic physics](https://budker.uni-mainz.de/gnome/) is an international collaboration searching for transient events caused by dark matter and dark energy.
 Our lab is one of the stations of GNOME and providing data for GNOME.

  In January 2018, I joined GNOME Data analysis group and analyzed the data of the science run in December 2017 using the methods such as the Power Spectral Density, FFT, Continuous Wavelet Transform (CWT), Allan Deviation and the Excess Power method.